-The microprocessor guarantees the check and the management of the beams that are sent and received through the units: The microprocessor LEDs and display inform the operator about the general conditions of the safety light curtain (see section 8 - "DIAGNOSTICS").
+The microprocessor guarantees the check and the management of the beams that are sent and received through the units: The microprocessor LEDs and display inform the operator about the general conditions of the safety light curtain (see section 8 "DIAGNOSTICS").

-The device consists in 2 units that, according to the model, are composed by one or several emitting and receiving modules.
-The receiver checks the control operations and safety actions.
+The device consists in 2 units: the active unit and the passive unit.
+The active unit, according to the model, is composed by one or several emitting and receiving modules and checks the control operations and safety actions.